Chemical Probes Portal

 The Chemical Probes Portal is an open, online resource whose purpose is to identify and make available high quality chemical probes for use in biological research and drug discovery.
 While chemical probes can be valuable tools to elucidate signal transduction pathways and to validate new drug targets, many of the probes that are in use are not selective and therefore can give very misleading results.

-The Portal recommends chemical probes based on ratings provided by its Scientific Advisory Board (SAB), a group of experts in the fields of chemical biology, medicinal chemistry, and pharmacology, who (1) determine which are the best chemical probes available and (2) establish guidelines for using them.
+The Portal recommends chemical probes based on ratings provided by its Scientific Expert Review Panel (SERP), a group of experts in the fields of chemical biology, medicinal chemistry, and pharmacology, who (1) determine which are the best chemical probes available and (2) establish guidelines for using them.

 History

-After years of publishing best practice guidelines for the selection and use of chemical probes, many in the field agreed that publications were insufficient to disseminate this type of information.
+After years of publishing best practice guidelines for the selection and use of chemical probes. many in the field agreed that publications were insufficient to disseminate this type of information.
 In July 2015, these experts, led by the Structural Genomics Consortium (SGC), collaborated to publish an overview of the misuse of chemical probes and the impact that misuse has on the reliability of research.
 A prototype website was launched by the SGC in conjunction with the publication.

-This publication and the portal were launched at the same time the biomedical research community was becoming aware of problems in the reproducibility of much of the scientific literature.
+This publication and the Portal were launched at the same time the biomedical research community was becoming aware of problems in the reproducibility of much of the scientific literature.
 According to an economic impact study, $28 billion per year is spent on irreproducible biomedical research in the US alone.
 The most common reasons that studies prove irreproducible include problems with the selection of reagents and reference materials (36%), study design (28%), data analysis and reporting (25%), and laboratory protocols (11%).
 Errors in the selection and application of chemical probes can contribute to waste in each of these categories.
-Given the context and the need, the prototype portal was largely well received by the scientific community, although it was noted that the prototype portal was launched with a very small number (seven to be exact) of probes.
+Given the context and the need, the prototype Portal was largely well received by the scientific community, although it was noted that the prototype Portal was launched with a very small number (seven to be exact) of probes.

-In 2016, the SGC recruited staff to take over the portal, establish it as an independent organization, and build it into a reputable source for information about chemical probes.
+In 2016, the SGC recruited staff to take over the Portal, establish it as an independent organization, and build it into a reputable source for information about chemical probes.
 This new organization was supported with funds provided by the Wellcome Trust and the SGC.
-By the end of the first quarter, the portal's new leadership incorporated the organization in North Carolina, US, established a board of directors and developed a plan to grow the portal through a community-driven, expert-curation process.
-The portal was re-launched on June 30, 2016 with this operations plan integrated into the site, more data about the existing probes (~100) in the portal, recommendations for the use of those probes.
+By the end of the first quarter, the Portal's new leadership incorporated the organization in North Carolina, US, established a board of directors and developed a plan to grow the Portal through a community-driven, expert-curation process.
+The Portal was re-launched on June 30, 2016 with this operations plan integrated into the site, more data about the existing probes (~100) in the Portal, recommendations for the use of those probes.

 The Portal works closely with Target 2035, a global effort to provide high quality chemical or biological probes for every protein in the human proteome by 2035.